intel-unesp-mcp/infieri2019-session1/README.md

 ![infieri01_pic03](img/infieri01_pic03.png)

-**Figure 3: Simplified view of the Intel Xeon Phi software stack**
+**Figure 3: Simplified view of the Intel® Xeon Phi™ software stack**

-The careful examination of the software stack represented in Figure 3 reveals two principal ways of accessing the Xeon Phi™ coprocessor:
+The careful examination of the software stack represented in Figure 3 reveals two principal ways of accessing the Xeon Phi™™ coprocessor:

 -   Offload (green line): applications are started and run on the host processor.
 Selected compute-intensive and highly parallel parts